spriester/favorite-band/README.md

 ## Description

-_This is a basic webpage written with HTML and CSS that I created for practice using floats.
+_This is a basic webpage written with HTML and CSS that I created for practice using floats and columns.
 It represents a webpage for a fictional band._

 ## Setup/Installation Requirements